Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Results

 \section{Results}

 In this section we present the results of our NLO global determination of helicity-dependent PDFs and quantify the impact of the projected EIC SIDIS measurements.
 We consider three fit scenarios throughout: (i) the {\tt pDIS+SIDIS base} fit to existing world data (world polarized DIS and SIDIS data only); (ii) {\tt pDIS+SIDIS+EIC(5$\times41~\mathrm{GeV^2}$)} including EIC SIDIS pseudodata at $E_e\times E_p=5\times41~\mathrm{GeV^2}$; and (iii) {\tt pDIS+SIDIS+EIC(18$\times275~\mathrm{GeV^2}$)} including EIC SIDIS pseudodata at $E_e\times E_p=18\times275~\mathrm{GeV^2}$.
+The present analysis should therefore be interpreted as a {\tt DIS+SIDIS baseline} to {\tt EIC-SIDIS} impact study, and the inclusion of polarized RHIC proton-proton data, which provide important complementary constraints on $\Delta g$ and on sea-quark flavor separation, is deferred to future work.